 There is no set time requirement to spend on any one course.
 The time required to complete the course requirements will vary depending upon the semester and student.

 Some semesters, the classes may require minimum clinical work or the clinical tasks required might be things the student is already doing on a regular basis.
-Other semesters might require much more time from both the mentors and students.
-For example, if the student or hospital does not regularly do complete blood counts, during the semester that VET 131 (Hematology) is taught, the hematology equipment will have to be brought out and techniques reviewed by both mentor and student.
+Other semesters might require much more time from the student.
+For example, if the student or hospital does not regularly do complete blood counts, during the semester that VET 131 (Hematology) is taught, the student may need more time with hematology materials and equipment to become proficient at the required skills for that course.

-Students are told to plan for 2-3 hours of study/practice for every hour in class.
-Most of the time they will be taking the equivalent of 6 to 7 hours per week of course work, which would mean another 12-20 hours a week of study outside of class.
+Students are told to plan for two to three hours of study/practice for every credit hour of a course.
+Most of the time they will be taking the equivalent of six to seven credit hours per week of course work, which would mean another 12-20 hours a week of study outside of class.
 These are only guidelines and will vary among students.
 During midterm and final exam time, the student is often under additional pressure for time to study and prepare.